TravMurav/dtbloader/README.md

 > Some WoA devices keep full bootloader chain on the same eMMC/UFS as the OS.
 Make sure to never tamper with
 > bootloader related partitions.

+> [!TIP]
+> If SecureBoot is enabled, dtbloader will save the DTB hash into an uefi varialbe and show a warning
+> in case the hash changes.
+Hash will be updated automatically after.

 ## Acknowledgements

 This project is a reimplementation of the original [DtbLoader.efi](https://github.com/aarch64-laptops/edk2/tree/dtbloader-app)